 As provided in its charter, the nominating and corporate governance committee will identify and recommend to the Board nominees for election or re-election to the Board.
-In addition, the nominating and corporate governance committee may review candidates for the Board recommended by executive search firms, the Company's management team and other members of the Board who are not members of the committee, as well as candidates recommended by shareholders, in accordance with the following criteria and as discussed in the section titled "Shareholder Nominations of Directors" below.
+The nominating and corporate governance committee casts a wide net in seeking director candidates, including reviewing candidates for the Board recommended by executive search firms, the Company's Board and management team, who know the Company best, as well as candidates recommended by investors, shareholders, and others, all in accordance with the following criteria and as discussed in the section titled "Shareholder Nominations of Directors" below.